• Skip to primary navigation

 These treats are formulated to keep their shape when heated.

-They add an indulgent touch to cookies and cakes, and bring a burst of flavor when melted in your mouth.
+They add an indulgent touch to cookies and cakes, and bring great flavor when melted in your mouth.

 Their small size allows for even distribution throughout the batter or dough.